 Key values:

- PEG ratio enhances the P/E ratio by adding expected earnings growth into the calculation.
+PEG ratio enhances the P/E ratio by adding expected earnings growth into

- PEG ratio is widely used by the professional analyst and also by the investors.
+PEG ratio is widely used by the professional analyst and also by the

 market conditions, expansion setbacks, and other factors.